apache/tvm/docs/langref/relay_expr.rst

 For the purposes of comparing Relay to traditional computational graph-based IRs, it can be useful to consider Relay exrpessions in terms of dataflow and control fragments.
-Each portion of a Relay program containing expressions that only affect the dataflow can be viewed as a traditional comptuation graph when writing and expressing transformations.
+Each portion of a Relay program containing expressions that only affect the dataflow can be viewed as a traditional computation graph when writing and expressing transformations.

 The dataflow fragment covers the set of Relay expressions that do not involve control flow.
 That is, any portion of a program containing only the following